chfrank-cgn/chfrank-cgn.github.io/gcp-cluster.md

 -rw-r--r-- 1 cfrank ewscom   45 Jan  9 08:32 versions.tf
 ```

-The file naming follows the convention proposed by HashiCorp, but you're free to use your naming scheme, all files with a  .tf ending will be examined.
-As we go along, we'll look at all the individual files - this Terraform plan has successfully been executed multiple times, and you can find the complete source code on [GitHub](https://github.com/chfrank-cgn/Rancher/tree/master/gcp-cluster).
+The file naming follows the convention proposed by HashiCorp, but you're free to use your naming scheme, all plan files with a  .tf ending will be examined.
+As we go along, we'll look at all the individual files - this Terraform plan has been applied successfully multiple times, and you can find the complete source code on my [GitHub](https://github.com/chfrank-cgn/Rancher/tree/master/gcp-cluster).

-Terraform is a state-based infrastructure orchestration tool; for storage of the actual plan state, we'll use the [Terraform cloud](https://www.terraform.io/cloud):
+Terraform is a declarative, state-based infrastructure orchestration tool; for storage of the actual plan state, we'll use the [Terraform cloud](https://www.terraform.io/cloud):

 ```
 terraform {